Economy of Tanzania

-The economy of Tanzania is a lower-middle income economy that is overwhelmingly dependent on agriculture.
-Tanzania's economy has been transitioning from a command economy to a market economy since 1985.
-Although total GDP has increased since these reforms began, GDP per capita dropped sharply at first, and only exceeded the pre-transition figure in around 2007.
+The economy of Tanzania is a lower-middle income economy that is centered around manufacturing, tourism, agriculture, and financial services.
+Tanzania's economy has been transitioning from a planned economy to a market economy since 1985.
+Although the total GDP has increased since these reforms began, GDP per capita dropped sharply at first, and only exceeded the pre-transition figure in around 2007.

-Following the rebasing of the economy in 2014, the GDP increased by a third to $41.33 billion.
+Following the rebasing of the economy in 2014, the GDP increased by a third to $106.5 billion.

-In 2020, the real GDP of Tanzania grew by 4.8% reaching US$64.4 billion versus US$60.8 billion in 2019.
+In 2020, the real GDP of Tanzania grew by 4.8% reaching US$160.0 billion versus US$152.9 billion in 2019.
 This growth made it the 2nd largest economy in East Africa after Kenya, and the 7th largest in Sub-Saharan Africa.

 It has sustained relatively high economic growth compared to global trends, as is characteristic of African nations.
-It is worth noting that according to World Bank data, the last 5 years have seen the slowest growth since 2000.
-The medium-term outlook is so far positive, with growth projected at 6 percent in 2020/21, which is supported by large infrastructure spending.
+According to World Bank data, the last 5 years have seen the slowest growth since 2000.
+The medium-term outlook is so far positive, with growth projected at 8 percent in 2020/21, which is supported by large infrastructure spending.

-The World Bank (WB) expects the economic growth of Tanzania to slow to 2.5% in 2020 due to the Covid-19 pandemic which has affected the labor market, the production capacity, and productivity.
+The World Bank (WB) expects the economic growth of Tanzania to slow to 2.5% in 2020 due to the COVID-19 pandemic which has affected the labor market, the production capacity, and productivity.
 Tourism has halted, and exports of manufacturing and agricultural goods slumped.